 We did find one negative review on the site, where one user rated it one star and said that it made them feel sick.

-Definitely not.
-Royal 21 Queen doesn’t contain enough proven fat burning ingredients for us to take it seriously, and it’s also let down badly by the fact that it uses a proprietary blend.
+Not really.
+Royal 21 Queen doesn’t contain enough of our favorite ingredients for us to take it seriously, and it’s also let down badly by the fact that it uses a proprietary blend.

-Remember to check out our updated guide to to the best fat burners on sale right now by following the link shown below.
+Remember to check out our updated guide to to the best five supplements on sale right now by following the link shown below.

 Remember that a supplement will not do the hard work for you.

-You should always make sure that you’re training hard and eating right before considering adding a quality fat burner to your daily regimen.
+You should always make sure that you’re training hard and eating right before considering adding a quality supplement to your daily regimen.

-That said, a high quality fat burner can make a huge difference to your results, as long as it’s combined with the right diet and exercise choices.
+That said, a high quality supplement can help to support you on your journey – as long as it’s combined with the right diet and exercise choices.

-So, here we are at the end of our Royal 21 Queen fat burner review.
+So, here we are at the end of our Royal 21 Queen review.

-Overall, we were really disappointed by this fat burner supplement because it uses a proprietary blent and has also skipped out so many proven fat burning ingredients.
+Overall, we were really disappointed by this particular supplement because it uses a proprietary blend and has also skipped out so many of our favorite ingredients.

-Simply put, there are some far better fat burners for women on the market right now.
+Simply put, there are some far better supplements for women on the market right now in our opinion.